oop7/OrChat/README.md

 <details>
 <summary><strong>📎 Basic Usage</strong></summary>

-Share files with the AI for analysis using the enhanced attachment system:
+Attach files naturally in your messages using the smart file picker:

 ```
-/attach path/to/your/file.ext
-/upload path/to/your/file.ext
+analyze #path/to/your/file.ext for issues
+examine #script.py and explain its logic
 ```
+- Use `#` anywhere in your message to open the file picker popup

 </details>

 <details>
 <summary><strong>✨ Enhanced Features</strong></summary>

-- **Flexible Command Usage**: `/upload` and `/attach` can be used anywhere in your message, not just at the beginning
+- **Intelligent File Picker**: Auto-completion, icons, file sizes, and directory navigation
-- **Quoted Path Support**: Handles file paths with spaces using quotes (`/attach "C:\path with spaces\file.txt"`)
+- **Quoted Path Support**: Handles file paths with spaces using quotes
 - **Better Error Handling**: Improved error messages and usage examples
 - **File Preview**: Shows file metadata and preview before processing
 - **Security Validation**: Built-in file size and type validation (10MB limit)